Casey Dellacqua: 2013: Doubles success

 After Wimbledon, Dellacqua headed home to Australia to train and spend time with her family in preparation for the US Open.
 At the US Open she entered in the singles, doubles and mixed doubles.
 In the women's singles, Casey had to first go through the qualifying draw to reach the final.
 She defeated Hsu, Feuerstein and Pervak all in straight sets to reach the main draw where she was defeated by fellow qualifier Ajla Tomljanović in three tight sets of the opening round.
 After this, she had the women's doubles and mixed doubles.
 She partnered Ashleigh Barty and Scott Lipsky, respectively.
 Dellacqua and Lipsky lost in the opening round of the mixed doubles.
 However, seeded 8th Barty and Dellacqua had a bit more luck.
 Breezing through to the quarterfinals, along the way defeating Cîrstea & Wickmayer, Cetkovská & Flipkens and ninth seeds Huber & Llagostera Vives.
 Then they defeated the second-seeded pairing of Ekaterina Makarova & Elena Vesnina, in straight sets.
 They continued on in the semifinals and defeated tenth seeds Sania Mirza & Zheng Jie, in straight sets.
 Taking Barty & Dellacqua to their second consecutive and third of the season major final.
 They would meet Grand Slam champions Andrea Hlaváčková & Lucie Hradecká.
 They lost in three tight sets, despite a strong opening set.
 This meant, Casey had now reached at least the final of each Grand Slam tournament.
 It was at the 2013 US Open, Dellacqua announced the birth of her son Blake with her partner Amanda.

 Dellacqua took two weeks off, before heading to Tokyo to participate in a WTA Premier-5 level event.
 In the singles, she gained entry through the qualifying draw and in the main draw she lost to 16th-seed Dominika Cibulková.
 She also participated in the doubles alongside Barty once again, hoping to gain enough points to reach the Tour Championships.
 They were seeded second and lost in the opening round.
 She then travelled to Beijing to in the Premier Mandatory event.
 She only participated in the doubles with Barty.
 They were seeded third and lost in the second round.
 This meant that Barty & Dellacqua were no longer within reach of qualifying for the WTA Finals.

 In late October, Casey competed in the $50k back-to-back tournaments in Bendigo, Victoria.
 She had a successful two weeks, winning both singles tournaments back to back, defeating Noppawan Lertcheewakarn & Tammi Patterson, respectively.
 Dellacqua finished the year ranked No. 131 in singles and 10 in doubles.
 Casey alongside Barty was nominated for the Newcombe Medal, a prestigious Australian Tennis Award, awarded to the most successful Australian tennis player of the year.
-But they unfortunately lost out to Lleyton Hewitt.
+They lost out to Lleyton Hewitt.
 Casey finished the year at the 2013 December showdown (2014 Australian Open Wildcard Playoff).
 As the top seed, she went on to win the tournament, defeating Maddison Inglis, Monique Adamczak, Tammi Patterson & Arina Rodionova along the way.
 Earning herself a ticket to the main draw of the 2014 Australian Open.